jakearchibald/jakearchibald.com/static-build/posts/2026/07/my-tooltip-a11y-mistake/index.md

   <img style="height:auto" src="asset-url:./images/toolbar.avif" width="1303" height="808" alt="A text formatting toolbar, featuring buttons like bold, italic, underline etc. A mouse pointer is over the bold button, and a tooltip is visible, saying 'Bold (⌘B)'." />
 </figure>

 That was part of a video on `popover="hint"`, which also covers how to show the tooltip for visual users.
-Oh ok, here's a link to that video too:
+Oh ok, here are links to that video too:

 <ul class="social-links">
   <li>